CalConnect/PUBLIC_DRAFTS/jscontact/jscontact.md

   - `other` The address is for some other purpose.
 A label property MAY be included to display next to the address to help the user identify its purpose.
 - phones: ContactInformation[] (optional).
   An array of ContactInformation objects where the values are phone numbers.
 Types are:
-  - `home` The number is for calling the contact at their residence.
-  - `work` The number is for calling the contact at their workplace.
-  - `mobile` The number is for calling the contact regardless of location.
+  - `voice` The number is for calling the contact.
   - `fax` The number is for sending faxes to the contact.
   - `pager` The number is for a pager or beeper associated with the contact.
   - `other` The number is for some other purpose.
 A label property MAY be included to display next to the number to help the user identify its purpose.

+     The following labels are pre-defined for phone contact information:

+       - `private` The phone number should be used in a private context.
+       - `work` The phone number should be used in a professional context

 - online: ContactInformation[] (optional).
   An array of ContactInformation objects where the values are URIs or usernames associated with the contact for online services.
   Types are:
   - `uri` The value is a URI, e.g. a website link.
   - `username` The value is a username associated with the contact (e.g. for social media, or an IM client).
 A label property SHOULD be included to identify what service this is for.
 For compatibility between clients, this label SHOULD be the canonical service name, including capitalisation. e.g. `Twitter`, `Facebook`, `Skype`, `GitHub`, `XMPP`.

   - `other` The value is something else not covered by the above categories.
 A label property MAY be included to display next to the number to help the user identify its purpose.
 - addresses: Address[] (optional).
   An array of Address objects, containing physical locations associated with the contact.